zkbkb/thinkbench-skills/README.md

 # ThinkBench Skills

 A collection of Claude skills I wrote for the thinking and writing workflows I use most.

-## What is this?

-These are custom [Claude skills](https://docs.anthropic.com/en/docs/build-with-claude/projects#skills) for Claude.ai (web and desktop).
-They target cognitive work rather than code generation or file manipulation — the kind of tasks where you need to compare, structure, draft, and refine ideas.

 Each skill encodes a workflow I've found myself repeating, so I don't have to re-explain the process every time.

+These are custom Claude skills targeting cognitive work rather than code generation or file manipulation — the kind of tasks where you need to compare, structure, draft, and refine ideas.

 ## Skills